ryanisaacg/blog/content/about.md

 ### Rust Gamedev

 You may know me from my work in open-source Rust game libraries.
-I'm the developer of [Quicksilver](https://github.com/ryanisaacg/quicksilver) and I contribute to other libraries in the ecosystem like [winit](https://github.com/rust-windowing/winit) and [gilrs](https://gitlab.com/gilrs-project/gilrs).
+I'm the developer of [Quicksilver](https://github.com/ryanisaacg/quicksilver) (as well as related libraries), and I maintain the web backend for [winit](https://github.com/rust-windowing/winit).
 My main focus is ease-of-use and web deployments, with the goal of making it zero-effort to write a game in Rust that works both natively and on the web.